Thairath Online

 5. Guan Yu Shrine (Khlong San)

-An old riverside shrine by the Chao Phraya River that may seem quiet on weekdays but is famed for its spiritual power.
+An old Guan Yu Shrine by the Chao Phraya River that may seem quiet on weekdays but is renowned for its powerful spiritual energy.

-• Spiritual significance: Prayers for the blessings of Guan Yu deity for victory in competitions, business success, and integrity.
+• Spiritual significance: Seeking the divine protection of Guan Yu for victory in competitions, business success, and integrity.

 • Highlights: The red shrine contrasts beautifully with the blue Chao Phraya River, offering a stunning viewpoint.